Master in History: Global History and International StudiesVrije Universiteit Amsterdam

 Do you want to know what it's like to study at VU?
 Visit the link below to student ambassadors and get answers to all of your burning questions about academic and student life.

 You must always present official test results proving your proficiency in English.
-Only students who have completed a full high school/International Baccalaureate in English or bachelor’s degree in Canada, USA, UK, Ireland, New Zealand, or Australia may be exempted.
-You can already apply online without having the test results.
-In case you haven’t taken a test yet we advise you to plan a test date as soon as possible.
-Below you will find the minimum English test scores for the English taught programmes at the Faculty of Humanities:
+You can apply online without having the test results, but in case you haven’t taken a test yet we advise you to plan a test date as soon as possible.
+The qualification or test result must have been awarded no more than two years prior to the proposed date of enrolment.
+Below you will find the minimum English test scores for the English-taught programmes at the Faculty of Humanities:

-- TOEFL score (score 600 paper based with a minimum of 55 in each of the subtests plus 4.0 in TWE, score 250 computer based or score 100 internet based with a minimum of 20-23 in each of the subtests).
+- TOEFL score 100 internet based with a minimum of 20-23 (in each of the subtests).

 - IELTS score of 7.0 overall band score (with none of the separate section scores dropping below a minimum score of 6.5).

-- Cambridge English: Cambridge Proficiency Exam A, B, C, or Cambridge Advanced Exam A, B, C.
+- Cambridge English: Cambridge Proficiency Exam with score A, B, or C; or Cambridge Advanced Exam with score A, B, or C.

 Does this course require proof of English proficiency?